CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-0/Self-Paced Materials/2_Orientation.md

 ### Accessibility tips

 * Resize the text by using Ctrl+ / Ctrl- on Windows or Cmd+/Cmd- on Mac.
-* You can also adjust text size, color settings, and enable Dark Mode through the settings menu.
+* You can also adjust text size, color settings, and enable Dark Mode through the settings menu in the upper right corner.

 ![liascript settings icon](https://raw.githubusercontent.com/CivicActions/ditap-curriculum-update/refs/heads/main/3_Curriculum/3A_DITAP-Core-Curriculum/Module-0/Media/settings.png)